-What a great way to showcase color by incorporating purple, pink, orange, and gray into your logo.
+What a great way to showcase color by incorporating purple, pink, and gray into your logo.
 The juxtaposition of the snowflake and the sun suggests versatility — a desirable skill for a graphic design business.
 The understated Biryani SemiBold font allows the icon to take center stage.

-The image in the icon can be read in two ways: as a small box in the center of three panels, or as cube with a hollow form in it which represents the visual acrobatics required when formulating graphic art.
+The image in the icon can be read in two ways: as a small box in the center of three panels, or as a cube with a hollow form in it which represents the visual acrobatics required when formulating graphic art.
 The use of the geometric Poppins Medium font complements the box shape of the icon.

 The scribbled circles are a reference to freehand art which often forms the basis of graphic design.
 The tilted ladder ascending to the stars suggests no-holds-barred creativity and that the sky is the limit.
 The Grenze Black font is solid, contrasting with the whimsical icon.

 The light bulb is synonymous with bright ideas, clarity of thought, invention, so it makes sense to use it for a graphic design logo.
 The checkmark and the star symbolize fine workmanship.
 The mix of deep blue and turquoise is pleasing to the eye, and the Oswald typeface grabs attention.

 The icon, depicting a clay pot with sun and paintbrushes on it, represents human endeavor.
 The sun shape inspires creativity, while the orange color evokes enthusiasm, the blue, confidence, and the green, success.
 The chunky Montserrat ExtraBold font, used in urban typography, adds a modern touch.